Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 - Receiving traffic on HTTP/HTTPS from public virtual IP addresses associated with scale unit
 - Terminating SSL if required
-- Determining which set of VMs are the origin-servers for application (called Workers) and then routing to them
+- Determining which set of VMs are the origin-servers for the application (called Workers) and then routing to them

 ![FrontEndRole diagram]({{site.baseurl}}/media/2022/08/FE_Diagram.jpg)